Discovering Africa Safaris- Southern African Scuba Safaris

 Sadly we now travel down to Durban Airport for the start of your return journey and wish you 'Hlalakahle' in Zulu 'Go in peace and safety'.

-Most of our guests have return flights leaving Durban between 12h00 - 14h00 and the Safari finishes at that time.
+Most of our guests have return flights leaving Durban Friday morning.
+Our transfer from Umkomaas leaves around 09h00 normally but will leave earlier if one of the clients has an earlier flight.
+The Safari finishes at that time at the airport.
 Should you have a later flight, there are local tour operators who offer day trips to Oribi Gorge Nature Reserve, Valley of a Thousand Hills, uShaka aquarium etc. We are more than happy to assist you in making reservations with these operators or, in deed, to assist with reservations should you wish to prolong your stay in South Africa after your Safari with us.

 Day 15 Saturday